Applications are closed for 2023. Subscribe for future updates.

 Entrepreneurial Advisory Committee

 The MBE grant program will be managed by the Entrepreneurial Advisory Committee, consisting of African American and Latino business leaders in the local region.
-This board will review applications, provide technical assistance, and determine grant recipients.
+This committee will review applications, provide technical assistance, and determine grant recipients.

 Alan Caldwell – Retired Director-Community & Civic Engagement at Reynolds American Inc.